Universal Speaker Embedding Free Target Speaker Extraction and Personal Voice Activity Detection: Related Work

 Target Speaker Extraction (TSE)~\cite{wang19h_interspeech, vzmolikova2019speakerbeam, li20p_interspeech, Zhang2020XTaSNetRA, xu2020spex} can extract a specific speaker's voice from the mixed audio by utilizing an auxiliary reference speech of the target speaker.
 A typical TSE model relays on the target speaker embedding from a pre-trained~\cite{liu2023x,hao2024x} or joint-learned~\cite{ge2020spex+, ge2021multi, wang2021neural} speaker embedding extractor.
+Because embedding extractors can be fine-tuned or adapted to new domains to improve performance, the multi-task joint training approaches adopted in ~\cite{ge2020spex+, ge2021multi, wang2021neural} have significantly enhanced the model's performance.
 However, the aim of training this extractor is usually to maximize speaker recognition performance.
 Moreover, these methods may only partially utilize some of the information in the reference speech.
 Recent developments have investigated embedding-free methods that utilize frame-level acoustic features from reference speech, bypassing the need for speaker embeddings.
 The VE-VE framework~\cite{yang2023target} employs an RNN-based voice extractor that captures speaker characteristics using RNN states instead of speaker embeddings.
 This approach effectively handles the feature fusion challenge, though it is constrained to RNN-based extraction networks.
 SEF-Net~\cite{zeng2023sef}, CIENet~\cite{yang2024target} and USEF-TSE~\cite{zeng2024usef} employ attention mechanisms to interact with the encoder of both the reference and mixed signals.
 These methods can guide more effective extraction by leveraging contextual information directly.

 While these approaches have shown promising results, they are typically optimized for scenarios with heavily overlapped speech, limiting their effectiveness in less overlapping conditions.